hpgavin/HPGdaac/doc/PREEMPT_RT-patch-PiOS-20240219.md

 ## 0. Patching, configuring and building Raspberry Pi OS with PREEMPT_RT involves ...

- * downloading Raspberry Pi OS kernel sources and the PREEMPT_RT patch matching your current Raspberry Pi OS version number (presuming bookworm and kernel 6.1)
+ * downloading Raspberry Pi OS kernel sources and the PREEMPT_RT patch matching your current Raspberry Pi OS version number (this document presumes the bookworm release and kernel 6.1)
  * patching the Raspberry Pi OS kernel sources with the matching PREEMPT_RT patch
  * configuring the patched Raspberry Pi OS kernel source on the Raspberry Pi
  * building the patched Raspberry Pi OS kernel on the Raspberry Pi